 The Master of Music Therapy Degree

-The Master of Music Therapy (MMT) degree is designed to prepare board-certified or board-eligible music therapists for advanced music therapy practice.
-In cooperation with their academic advisor, students select Specialty Areas and elective courses that will help meet their individual career objectives.
-Some Specialty Areas include Addictions, Expressive Arts, Gerontology, Health Care, Mental Health, and Developmental Disabilities.
-In consultation with their advisor, students also may design their own specialty area.
+The Master of Music Therapy (MMT) degree is designed to prepare board-certified or board-eligible music therapists for advanced practice in music therapy.
+In cooperation with the academic advisor, each student selects a Specialty Areas and elective courses that will help meet individual career objectives.
+Some Specialty Areas include Addictions, Expressive Arts, Gerontology, Health Care, Mental Health, Intellectual/Developmental Disabilities, and the Bonny Method of Guided Imagery and Music.
+In consultation with the advisor, the student also may design a unique specialty area.
 This degree is designed to meet the standards established by the American Music Therapy Association and the National Association of Schools of Music for the Master of Music Therapy degree.

 The Music Therapy Equivalency

 The Music Therapy Equivalency is designed for students who hold undergraduate degrees in fields other than music therapy and who wish to prepare for professional certification as a music therapist.
 The Equivalency program leads to eligibility to take the national music therapy certification examination administered by the Certification Board for Music Therapists.

 The Equivalency applicant whose Bachelor's degree is outside of music will apply for admission to the Bachelor of Music in music therapy as a transfer student.
 Applicants who hold baccalaureate degrees in music, but not music therapy, are required to complete the requirements for the Music Therapy Equivalency prior to enrolling in advanced music therapy courses required for the MMT degree.

 Combined Equivalency and Master of Music Therapy Degree